Wayzata Public Schools: West Middle School

 West Middle School is located at 149 Barry Avenue North in Wayzata MN 55391.
-The principal is Susan Sommerfeld and the student day is from 9:10 a.m. to 4:00 p.m.
+The principal is Ryan Carlson and the student day is from 9:10 a.m. to 4:00 p.m.
 The current enrollment is approximately 748 students in grades 6 through 8.

-The West Middle School building was opened in 1951 as a junior/senior high school and was converted to West Middle School in 1961.
+The West Middle School building was opened in 1951 as a junior/senior high school, housing grades 7-12 and was converted to Wayzata Junior High School in 1961, housing grades 7-9.
+The name was eventually modified to Wayzata West Junior High School when Ridgemount Junior High became Wayzata East Junior High School in the mid-1980s.
+It became a middle school, housing grades 6-8, in 1997.
 It is located at the intersection of Barry Avenue and Wayzata Boulevard in Wayzata.

 Middle school students are required to use a "core" schedule that includes math, science, communications, language arts, social studies (including history and geography).
 In this schedule there is also a "flex" period that offers time to read or complete homework, as well as an "advisory" time which offers health education among other activities.

 Students in Wayzata middle schools are required to take three years of physical education and a performance-based music course (Band, Choir, Orchestra and Music Ex in 8th grade only) from the Encore department.
 Students must also take one quarter of engineering, technology and design (ETD), family and consumer science (FACS), art and a world language course in sixth and seventh grades.
 In eighth grade, students have the opportunity to enroll in two of these four offerings in a more in-depth semester-long course.

 In addition to standard curriculum, all Wayzata middle schools offer special services and Vision 21 (gifted) curriculum.

 Kimberly Lane Elementary School

 Kimberly Lane Elementary School is located at 17405 Old Rockford Rd in Plymouth, Minnesota just outside of Minneapolis-St. Paul.
-The student school day is from 7:45 am to 4:00 pm.
-The elementary school is a part of the Wayzata Public Schools and has approximately 571 students in grades K-5 (2021–22).
+The student school day is from 7:45 am to 2:25 pm.
+The elementary school is a part of the Wayzata Public Schools and has approximately 628 students in grades K-5 (2021–22).
 The school is represented by students and families from diverse backgrounds that include 20 different countries.
 Dr. Kari Wehrmann is the Principal and the school mascot is the coyote.
 The school was opened in 1991.

 Oakwood Elementary School

 Oakwood Elementary School is located at 17340 County Road 6 in Plymouth, Minnesota.
 The student school day is from 7:45 am to 2:25 pm.
 The elementary school is a part of the Wayzata Public Schools and has approximately 458 students in grades K-5 (2021–22).
 They were named 2017 national blue ribbon school and Oakwood students represent over 30 countries and 17 languages.
 Sarabeth deNeui is the Principal and the school mascot is the bald eagle.
 Oakwood Elementary was built on the corner of County Road 6 and County Road 101 in 1958.
+An expansion to the school, including a new gymnasium, was completed in 2020.